controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-RemedyITSM/README.md

 ## Additional information

 - Only username and password authentication has been developed.
-- The token generated will be expired (logout) at the end of the script.
+- The token generated will expire (logout) at the end of the script.
 - The script will add the job log and output to the ticket if configured on the config file (*tktvars.json*).
 - The script does not include updates to the ticket (as it it not supported yet in BMC Helix Control-M).
-- If the alert is related to a job, a URL is created for access to the Helix Control-M web interface (directly to a monitoring viewpoint showing the problematic job and its neighborhood).
+- If the alert is related to a job, a URL is created for access to the Helix Control-M web interface - directly to a monitoring viewpoint showing the problematic job and its neighborhood.

 ## Recognition